Stray dog attacks in India

 India has the highest number of attacks by stray dogs in the world.
-However, this is to be viewed in light of the fact that India is also the most populous country in the world.
-Absolute numbers should be viewed with caution.
 India has 36% of all rabies deaths in the world.
-There have been incidents where children have been bitten by stray dogs, but these cases are trumped up in the media as "small babies are mauled to death by stray dogs in India" although babies in India are far more threatened by dangerous levels of air pollution, being transported unsafely by their parents on motorcycles without helmets, inadequate care at government hospitals, and other more pressing problems.
+There have been incidents where small babies are mauled to death by stray dogs in India.
 India also has the largest number of stray dogs in the world, along with the highest cases of rabies deaths.
-Most rabies deaths are unreported.
-In compliance with Animal Birth Control rules, 2001, stray dogs may not be killed, only sterilized.
-Municipalities lack the money to sterilize stray dogs.
-The data is inconclusive as to what people in cities opine on what to do about increasing dog numbers.
-It is true that municipalities do not take the necessary steps to reduce stray dog populations, but this is because there is little budgetary support for sterilization and very little political will to deal with the problem.
-A law created in 2001 to save stray dogs has resulted in an increase in stray dogs, as the law prevents the killing of any stray dog.
+Many rabies deaths are unreported.

+In compliance with Animal Birth Control rules, 2001, stray dogs may not be purposefully killed as it is unconstitutional.
+They have to be vaccinated and sterilized.
+Municipalities lack the money to sterilize stray dogs due to misuse and mismanagement of the granted funds for this purpose.
+Many Indians believe that stray dog attacks are common in their area and that the municipality does not take the necessary steps to vaccinate and sterilize in accordance to the Animal Birth Control Program to reduce dog bites.
+The ABC Program created in 2001 to check stray dog populations through mass vaccination and sterilization like Bhutan, but it resulted in severe mismanagement of granted funds and thus an increase in stray dogs populations due to negligence in performance and corruption.

-In Indian cities, stray dog attacks are considered a danger to children and old people.
-It is also true, however, that in most cases, stray dogs attack people only when they are threatened or harmed.
+In some Indian cities, stray dog attacks are often considered a danger to children and old people.

-Uttar Pradesh, Odisha, Maharashtra has the highest number of stray dogs.
-Tamil Nadu, Maharashtra, West Bengal has the highest number of dog bites.
+Uttar Pradesh, Odisha and Maharashtra have the highest number of stray dogs.
+Tamil Nadu, Maharashtra and West Bengal have the highest number of dog bites.
 The Bihar government found that stray dog bites are the third largest cause of disease in the state.